alexdiwa/cocobuds/README.md

 ### 8. Describe the architecture of your App. ###

 Rails is an opinionated framework that uses convention over configuration.
 As such, in building this app, we followed the Model, View and Controller (or MVC) architectural pattern.
 This MVC paradigm allows us to separate the concerns and functionality of our app into individual, non-overlapping (but interacting) components, which facilitates a clean and efficient development, testing and maintenance process.
-The Model is responsible for directly interacting with the data stored in the database.
+The Model is responsible for directly interacting with the data stored in the database via Rails' Active Record.
 As we have different types/categories of data stored in separate tables, we employed several models that have associations to each other.
 The View handles the user interface, and everything that is rendered to the browser.
 Connecting the Model and View is the Controller which handles the logic and transfer of data/user input.
 It is 'brains' of the app that holds more complex functionality e.g. methods that perform sequential searches on database entries managed by the model to be passed onto the view as search results.

 ### 9. Explain the different high-level components (abstractions) in your App. ###

 The goal of our app is to connect designers and developers with each other.
 At a higher level we created a system where users can perform a series of actions based around CRUD (Creating, Reading, Updating and Deleting).
 These actions are accomplished through HTTP requests that the web server (Puma) manages and routes to controller methods that perform the action.
-This system is designed and structured according to the MVC architectural pattern.
+As discussed above, this system is designed and structured according to the MVC architectural pattern.

 The first series of actions describe how users can add/edit information about themselves in a User table (accessed by the model in the database), and the presentation of that data.
 This is so that each can find others who are based in a convenient location and who have skills they are interested in learning.
 What the users see is modified, transformed or processed by the controller, passed to the view and rendered to the browser.
 Users can update and delete their profile and account.